 United Kingdom Birding Tour: England Fall Migration Special

 Situated on the northwestern edge of Europe and the Western Palearctic biogeographical zone, the United Kingdom (UK) is blessed (as a result of the Gulf Stream) with an exciting fall season as common migrant species are occasionally joined by much rarer and more exotic vagrants.
-As such, we have designed this tour to focus not only on the spectacle of migration of common species but also as a tour where we can look for our own rare vagrants along the east coast of England.
+As such, we have designed this England birding tour to focus not only on the spectacle of migration of common species but also as a tour where we can look for our own rare vagrants along the east coast of England.

 United Kingdom autumn birding tourEurasian Bittern is one of our secretive targets on this trip.

-This tour of the eastern side of England will occur during the mid-fall period and will focus on finding a wide range of resident species and numerous fall migrants.
+This birding tour of the eastern side of England will occur during the mid-fall period and will focus on finding a wide range of resident species and numerous fall migrants.
 Overwintering wildfowl, shorebirds (called waders in these parts), gulls, thrushes, finches, tits, buntings, and other passerines from northern and eastern Europe and further east into Asia will swell the number of birds usually present in the country and provide an interesting suite of species to chase after.

 Some of our targets will include Whooper Swan, Tundra (Bewick’s) Swan, Pink-footed Goose, Tundra Bean Goose, Greater White-fronted Goose, Greater Scaup, Smew, Long-tailed Duck, Common Scoter, Velvet Scoter, Caspian Gull, Yellow-legged Gull, Iceland Gull, Glaucous Gull, Mediterranean Gull, Purple Sandpiper, European Golden Plover, Fieldfare, Redwing, Black Redstart, Horned (Shore) Lark, Snow Bunting, Lapland Longspur (Lapland Bunting), Twite, Brambling, Hawfinch, and with luck, as it is an irruptive species, Bohemian Waxwing, one of the best-looking birds in Europe.